GoogleFeud/among-us-client/README.md

     console.log("Connected!");

-    // Calls the callback when the player joins a game p.on("joinGame", (game: Game) => {
+    // Calls the callback when the user joins a game p.on("joinGame", (game: Game) => {
         console.log("Game joined: ", game.code);
         // Sets the lobby's "Player Speed" setting to 10.
 Works only if the player is the lobby host. game.setPlayerSpeed(10);
     });

-    // Calls the callback when a player leaves a game p.on("leaveGame", (game: Game) => {
+    // Calls the callback when the user leaves a game p.on("leaveGame", (game: Game) => {
         console.log("Game left: ", game.code);
     });

-    // Calls the callback when a player disconnects p.on("close", () => {
+    // Calls the callback when the user disconnects p.on("close", () => {
         console.log("Process closed!");
     });